matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *ClassWithOnlyPrivateConstructorsShouldBeFinal*

-PMD was throwing a warning because of a class which only has private constructors.
+PMD was throwing a warning because of a class that only has private constructors.
 In this case, the class should be marked as final.

 ![](https://i.imgur.com/4rSzYvf.png)